flyway/flywaydb.org/documentation/awsSecretsManager.md

 </table>

 ## Supported databases
-Secrets manager support is currently provided by the library [AWS Secrets Manager JDBC Library](https://github.com/aws/aws-secretsmanager-jdbc) for the following databases:
+Secrets Manager support is currently provided by the [AWS Secrets Manager JDBC Library](https://github.com/aws/aws-secretsmanager-jdbc) for the following databases:
 - MariaDB
 - MySQL
 - Oracle
 - PostgreSQL
 - SQL Server

-## Configuring flyway
+## Configuring Flyway
 To make Flyway pull credentials from the Secrets Manager, you need to perform the following steps:
 - Ensure the AWS CLI is installed and configured to be able to access the Secrets Manager.
 - Add the driver to your project dependencies, or add it to the drivers folder if using the CLI.